nais/doc/clusters/migrating-to-gcp.md

 * Postgres: A new database (and access to it) is automatically configured when expressing `sqlInstance` in your [application manifest][manifest]
 We're currently investigating the possibility of using on-prem databases during a migration window.
 * PVK: Update your existing PVK to include cloud
-See the table at the top of this page for differences between GCP and on-premises and what applies to your application
+See [this table][gcp-comparison-table] for the differences between GCP and on-premises, and which that may apply to your application.

 ### What should we change?
 Use [tokendings] instead of API-GW